Campbell College (Kansas): 1902 merger

 This live energetic conference met in the historic town of Lecompton Kansas the seat of Lane University.
 Surely a more hospitable people cannot be found anywhere.

 The question of the relocation of Lane University was taken up and discussed in a candid but Christian manner.
 Nothing ugly was said on either side.
 Nobody's motives were impugned.
 No hard feelings can follow the action.
 The vote in favor of the proposition at Holton Kansas stood thirty seven for and fifteen against.
 It is to be hoped there may be perfect unity of action on the part of our people in Kansas if the Holton project goes through Bishop GM Mathews DD presided with dignity and ability.
 The business was rapidly pushed forward yet ample time was given to every interest.

-Later in November the UB Church finalized the purchase pf Lane University in Lecompton and began the process of merging it with Campbell College in Holton.
+Later in November the UB Church finalized the purchase of Lane University in Lecompton and began the process of merging it with Campbell College in Holton.
 The combined institution became Campbell University.

 Transcript of an article in "The Topeka State Journal" dated 27 Nov 1902: